Muhoozi Kainerugaba: MK Project

-Uganda–Rwanda Tensions, 2018–2022
+Uganda–Rwanda tensions, 2018–2022

 In February 2019, Rwanda closed the border accusing Uganda of supporting rebel groups in order to destabilize Rwanda.
 Uganda accused the Rwanda government of espionage.
 In 2019 Rwanda's key demands included Uganda ceasing its apparent support for anti-Kigali elements and the release of its citizens—it claims the Ugandans abducted.
-In 2022, Muhoozi took on a task that Angola's President João Manuel Lourenço and Democratic Republic of Congo's Félix Tshisekedi failed to accomplish in 2019, when they facilitated four meetings between Paul Kagame and Museveni.
 Rwanda's main Gatuna border post between the two countries reopened in late January, following a meeting between Kagame and Muhoozi.

-Military Campaigns
+Military campaigns

 In 2007 he commanded the decisive defeat of the ADF in Bundibugyo, in an operation where 80 enemy forces and the ADF's third in command were killed in action.

-In 2008 he was deployed as Second-In-Command of "Operation Lightening Thunder" in the Democratic Republic of the Congo.
+In 2008 he was deployed as Second-In-Command of "Operation Lightning Thunder" in the Democratic Republic of the Congo.
 This successful operation was organized to degrade the combat capacities of the rebel Lord's Resistance Army in Garamba, deep in the jungles of the Congo.

 In 2009 he participated in training and commissioning the UPDF's first paratrooper element.
 Uganda's first paratroopers since 1976.
 Due to his role as commander of the SFC, Kainerugaba has been named in a complaint to the International Criminal Court (ICC) over abductions of Ugandan citizens and Human rights abuses.

+2026 media shutdown and arrests

+In June 2026, Kainerugaba faced widespread domestic and international criticism following a series of military operations against opposition figures and independent media.
+Earlier in the month, prominent attorney and Kampala Lord Mayor Erias Lukwago was detained from his home by military forces.
+The arrest followed Lukwago's legal attempts to challenge Kainerugaba regarding the military's detention of opposition leader Kizza Besigye.

+On June 28, 2026, Kainerugaba ordered the military shutdown of several major independent media outlets operating under the Nation Media Group, including the Daily Monitor newspaper, NTV Uganda, Spark TV, KFM, and Dembe FM.
+Armed military forces surrounded the media conglomerate's premises in Kampala, taking the stations off air and halting newspaper circulation.
+Kainerugaba confirmed the directive on the social media platform X, posting, "In Uganda, I do not believe in a free press!
+The press should be guided by cadres of the revolution."
+The action was widely condemned by local broadcasting groups and international watchdogs, including the Committee to Protect Journalists and Amnesty International, as a severe violation of press freedom.